 Distanced vs Hybrid

 Hybrid does not necessarily mean completely online.
-A distinct features of Hybrid is that the student is still required to join the traditional classroom setting.
+A distinct feature of Hybrid is that the student is still required to join the traditional classroom setting.
 This is the reason why the terms Blended and Hybrid are often interchanged, as both require school presence at some point.

 An emerging trend, HyFlex Learning, stems from Hybrid Learning.
 In fact, its name comes from the words Hybrid and Flexible, with emphasis on the word ‘Flexible.’
 In HyFlex Learning, it is the student who chooses how he or she will participate in the education process.
 It can be offline and in-person, online but synchronous, or purely asynchronous.